 (1) Update of 27 April 2023.
 Members States are classified on the Social Scoreboard according to a statistical methodology agreed with the EMCO and SPC Committees.
 It looks jointly at levels and changes of the indicators in comparison with the respective EU averages and classifies Member States in seven categories.
 For methodological details, please consult the Joint Employment Report 2023.
 Due to changes in the definition of the individuals' level of digital skills in 2021, exceptionally only levels are used in the assessment of this indicator; NEET: neither in employment nor in education and training; GDHI: gross disposable household income.

-Although the labour market quickly recovered from the COVID-19 crisis, some challenges remain.
-The labour market has shown great resilience amid high GDP growth in 2021, with an employment rate of 74.1% in 2021 74.8% in 2022 (EU: 74.6%). and unemployment rate stood at 5.3% in 2021 and reached 4.6% in 2022, well below the EU average (6.2%).
+Source: Eurostat reached 4.6% in 2022, well below the EU average (6.2%).
 However, the employment rate of lowskilled people was still modest in 2021 (59.6%) although above the EU average (54.9%).
 Moreover, the employment rate of older workers (aged 55-64) remains much lower than the EU average despite a steady increase in recent years (from 39.6% in 2016 to 46.6% vs. EU: 60.5% in 2021).
 The youth unemployment rate (16.9% in 2021, slightly above the EU average) has varied greatly over the years, largely due to the small size of the sample.
 Overall, there is room for further progress for Luxembourg to reach its 2030 employment target.
-The European Social Fund Plus (ESF+) will measures to strengthen support supporting an active labour market, with a focus on digital skills and jobs.
+The European Social Fund Plus (ESF+) will strengthen support measures to policies supporting an active labour market, with a focus on digital skills and jobs.
 It will target young people, low-skilled people, long-term unemployed people, women, and people aged over 45.
 Addressing these challenges would support Luxembourg's progress towards the national employment rate target of 77.6% by 2030.